Azure-Agst/decky-syncthing/NOTES.md

 If working on the desk itself, your session should be exposed on `127.0.0.1:8080`.
 If on a remote machine, you'll need to Allow Remote CEF Debugging via Decky's developer menu, and your session will be exposed on `local-ip:8081`.

 In Chrome, add your session as a network target.
-Shortly after, you should see the list below your target populate with remote sessions.
+The URL to do so whould be `chrome://inspect/#devices`.
+Once registered, press a few buttons to update the UI and your Chrome should populate with several remote CEF sessions.
 There are a few we care about:

 - `SharedJSContext` is the context which our plugins will run.
+Clicking "inspect" will open up the usual devtools menu.
 The console here is where all of your logging will be.
 - `QuickAccess_uid*` is the context for the Quick Access Menu
 - `MainMenu_uid*` is the context for the main Steam button menu
 - `Steam Big Picture Mode` is the context for the foreground